mgs255/handel/ReadMe.md

 ## The fragment file format

-*Note:*  In order to be able to compare versions, the fragment-file, image-name and service name in the reference system are all expected to match.

 Each fragment must have at minimum at least an image entry, but the template fragment supports the following sections: